maxbrent/ExploreAIChallenge/README.md

 4. You are now able to run each of the code cells.
 To run the code cells use **"Shift + Enter"**

+5. Additional code that is used in the notebook is provided in this github repository **utils.py** and **util.py**

+6. All of the data used in the notebook is provided in this github repository in the **data** folder.